Early music group The Telling create intimate performances that often are “more than a concert.”

 Right now we need your help to make possible our dream of this music: our next Christmas tour and second CD: The Secret Life of Carols.

 Yes - we're aware that it may seem rather the wrong time of year to be talking about carols - but it takes time to raise the money, record, edit and release a CD in time!

 In true The Telling style, this won't be an ordinary tour or an ordinary CD!

-The concerts will include animated projections by animator Kate Anderson & the CD tracks will also be used to create a Carol Advent Carol with film and soundtrack behind each window released each day from 1 December.
+The concerts will include animated projections by animator Kate Anderson & the CD tracks will also be used to create a Carol Advent Calendar with film and soundtrack behind each window released each day from 1 December.
 You can see our pilot film here

 This will be our second CD, following from the critical acclaim of our first which was selected for the BBC Music Magazine Playlist and received 4 and 5 star reviews in the national press:

 “beguiling, Siren-like voices.. the fervent, florid chants of Hildegard of Bingen – so fragrant you can almost smell them….
 The vocal colours of the two principal singers complement each other well: Clare Norburn’s clear, silvery, bell-like soprano just the foil for Ariane Prüssner’s resonant wine-dark tones….
 There is an expressive ardour to these performances that is hard to resist.”

 Kate Bolton-Porciatti (Mar 2019) BBC Music Magazine: